200413-java-spark/Project-1-John/README.md

 ***Spark Stocks Is An ETL Batch Processor For Historic Ticker Data Served As A Spring Microservice.***

-***The Goal Of Spark Stocks Is To Identify Clusters Of Potential Support And Resistance Within The Dataset.***
+***The Goal Of Spark Stocks Is To Identify Clusters Of Potential Support And Resistance Within A Dataset.***

 ## Build
 ### Java